PDP-11: Peripherals

-Use
+Uses

 The PDP-11 family of computers was used for many purposes.
 It was used as a standard minicomputer for general-purpose computing, such as timesharing, scientific, educational, medical, government or business computing.
 Another common application was real-time process control and factory automation.

 Some OEM models were also frequently used as embedded systems to control complex systems like traffic-light systems, medical systems, numerical controlled machining, or for network management.
 An example of such use of PDP-11s was the management of the packet switched network Datanet 1.
 In the 1980s, the UK's air traffic control radar processing was conducted on a PDP 11/34 system known as PRDS – Processed Radar Display System at RAF West Drayton.
 The software for the Therac-25 medical linear particle accelerator also ran on a 32K PDP-11/23.

 Another use was for storage of test programs for Teradyne ATE equipment, in a system known as the TSD (Test System Director).
 As such, they were in use until their software was rendered inoperable by the Year 2000 problem.
 The US Navy used a PDP-11/34 to control its Multi-station Spatial Disorientation Device, a simulator used in pilot training, until 2007, when it was replaced by a PC-based emulator that could run the original PDP-11 software and interface with custom Unibus controller cards.

 A PDP-11/45 was used for the experiment that discovered the J/ψ meson at the Brookhaven National Laboratory.
 In 1976, Samuel C. C. Ting received the Nobel Prize for this discovery.
 Another PDP-11/45 was used to create the Death Star plans during the briefing sequence in Star Wars.